LucyferYX/PixPointSpy.github.io/README.md

 - **Surrendering**: Surrender button can be used to reveal the altered pixel.
 - **Score tracking**: Records top 10 best scores including level reached, wrong guesses, hints used and completion time.
 - **Dark/light mode**: Toggle between dark and light themes.
+- **Music**: The gameplay is accompanied by a nice tune and sound effects.

 ---